Azure-Samples/digital-twins-explorer/README.md

 ## Experimental features

-In addition to local operation, you can also run digital-twins-explorer as a cloud application.
+In addition to local operation, you can also run Azure Digital Twins Explorer as a cloud application.
 In the cloud, you can use push notifications from Azure Digital Twins, sent via the Azure SignalR service, to update your digital-twins-explorer in real time.

 ### Running in the cloud